-Insaktalhafa Designs
+Insaktalhafa

-Chickasaw two-spirit making queer & native designs.
+Chickasaw two-spirit (shilombish toklo) making queer & native designs.

-Shirts, mugs, stickers, prints, zines, & more.
+Shirts, patches, stickers, prints, zines, & more.

 About the artist

-I am Nashoba Insaktalhafa, a two-spirited white Chickasaw.
+I am Dirk Nashoba Insaktalhafa, a two-spirited white Chickasaw.
 I grew up in Oklahoma and became more involved in the Chickasaw Nation and my heritage once I was a teenager.
 My grandma has now passed, but she was a big inspiration for me and she was proud of our Chickasaw heritage.Nashoba is my Chickasaw name, chosen when I transitioned and got my legal name change in honor of my heritage which I was now reconnecting with.
 Insaktalhafa I have been told by my grandma and other trusted sources was my family's Chickasaw house name.
 It translates to "scored, eroded [river] bank" or "their sloughing off riverbanks" and most likely referred to the Mississippi River, possibly near modern-day Memphis, TN.I studied philosophy and Native American studies at the University of Oklahoma, and am passionate about social justice, advocacy, harm reduction, cultural revitalization, indigenous futurism, and all manners of anticolonial/decolonial work & thought.

 About the art